-Unless significantly more fledglings are produced during the 2017/18 breeding season, ranching the entire 2017/18 cohort may need to be considered to ensure that any gains made through increasing breeding success are not wasted (M. Holdsworth, pers. comm.).
-However, this may result in the loss of migratory knowledge in the younger generations and the lost opportunity to learn from the few remaining older wild birds.
-To improve survival rates and ensure breeding capacity in the wild in future years, the SAPG have approved the recapturing of approximately half of the 2017/18 wild juvenile cohort and all of the captive-bred adult female OBPs which were released at Melaleuca in spring 2017 at the end of the breeding season to undergo assisted migration and ranching on the mainland.
-The birds will be housed at Melaleuca at the start of the 2018/19 breeding season.
-Combining juvenile releases and ranching will balance the need to have a population that knows how to migrate with the capacity to maintain and increase the size of the wild population.
+To ensure that any gains made through increasing breeding success are not wasted, the number of fledglings produced needs to increase dramatically to avoid ranching an entire cohort (M. Holdsworth, pers. comm.).
+Ranching an entire cohort could result in the loss of migratory knowledge in the younger generations and the lost opportunity to learn from the few remaining older wild birds.
+To improve survival rates and ensure breeding capacity in the wild in future years, the SAPG approved the recapturing of approximately half of the 2017/18 wild juvenile cohort and all of the captive-bred adult female OBPs which were released at Melaleuca in spring 2017 at the end of the breeding season to undergo assisted migration and ranching on the mainland at Moonlit Sanctuary Wildlife Conservation Park and Werribee Open Range Zoo before being re-released back at Melaleuca at the start of the 2018/19 breeding season.
+Combining juvenile releases and ranching provides a balance between the need to have a population that knows how to migrate and the capacity to maintain and increase the size of the wild population.

-11.5 King Island
+13.5 King Island

-Numerous recovery actions have been implemented on King Island which is an important stopover for migrating OBPs.
+Numerous recovery actions have been implemented on King Island, which is an important stopover for migrating OBPs.
 This has included the protection of at-risk sites on private land through land purchase, covenanting and voluntary land management agreements where feasible.
-For example, in the 1970s, blocks of privately owned land on King Island which form part of the important saltmarsh used by migrating OBPs were purchased by the National Parks and Wildlife Service (NPWS) as a safeguard to this vital area (DPIPWE, pers. comm.).
-From 1992-1995, a part-time ranger was appointed to monitor the migratory population, the condition of feeding and roosting sites, and run trap lines for feral cats.
+For example, in the 1970s, blocks of privately-owned land on King Island adjacent to important saltmarsh used by migrating OBPs were purchased by the National Parks and Wildlife Service (NPWS) as a safeguard to this vital area (DPIPWE, pers. comm.).
+Between 1992 and 1995, a part-time ranger was appointed to monitor the migratory population, the condition of feeding and roosting sites, and run trap lines for feral cats.

-In 2007, the Natural Heritage Trust, Department of Primary Industries and Water (DPIW, now DPIPWE) and the King Island Natural Resource Management Group (KINRMG) provided funding (\$312,890) to secure foraging and roosting habitat for OBPs on King Island which is used by individuals during their northern and southern migrations (Barrow, 2008).
+In 2007, the Natural Heritage Trust, Department of Primary Industries and Water (DPIW, now DPIPWE) and the King Island Natural Resource Management Group (KINRMG) provided funding (\$312,890) to secure foraging and roosting habitat for OBPs on King Island, which is used by individuals during their northern and southern migrations (Barrow, 2008).
 Cradle Coast Natural Resource Committee further funded the habitat restoration project (\$30,000) as well as a cat dietary analysis (\$30,000), public communication of the project outcomes and promotion of threatened species (\$10,000).
 The specific project objectives over 2007 and 2008 included:

-- Monitoring OBPs during their northern and southern migrations - Identifying and mapping coastal plant communities used by OBPs - Implementing habitat protection strategies including covenants, land management agreements and exclusion fencing - Developing a multi-species fauna and flora recovery plan for King Island and carrying out actions relevant to OBPs. - Instigating a cat control program including community education, trapping, de-sexing and population estimates
+- Monitoring OBPs during their northern and southern migrations - Identifying and mapping coastal plant communities used by OBPs - Implementing habitat protection strategies including covenants, land management agreements and exclusion fencing - Developing a multi-species fauna and flora recovery plan for King Island and carrying out actions relevant to OBPs - Instigating a cat control program, including community education, trapping, de-sexing and population estimates

-More than 50 volunteers donated over 2,000 hours to conduct coastal surveys in 2008 (DPIPWE, pers. comm.).
-Habitat assessments were conducted at three sites (restricted to where OBPs were observed feeding) to determine habitat requirements of migratory birds (Barrow, 2008).
-Eighty-three percent (70 ha) was classified as high-quality habitat, with the average patch size being 2.6 ha.
+Habitat assessments were conducted in 2008 by volunteers at three sites (restricted to where OBPs were observed feeding) to determine habitat requirements of migratory birds (Barrow, 2008).
+A total of 83% (70 ha) was classified as high-quality habitat, with the average patch size being 2.6 ha.
 Habitat was mapped using aerial photos, existing maps and ground truthing.
 From this, five sites were identified for habitat protection (Barrow, 2008).
 Stock exclusion and land regeneration were carried out with support from the NPWS and adjacent landholders at these sites (DPIPWE, pers. comm.).
-The project also contributed OBP sightings to the Natural Values Atlas database managed by DPIPWE but data for King Island was incomplete.
-It was found that flock sizes had decreased from 23 birds recorded in 1959 to only three in 2008 (Barrow, 2008).
-A long-term cat control program was initiated including fully subsidised de-sexing and media coverage (Barrow, 2008).
+The project also contributed OBP sightings to the Natural Values Atlas database managed by DPIPWE.
+One report found that flock sizes had decreased from 23 birds in 1959 to only three in 2008 (Barrow, 2008).
+A long-term cat control program was initiated, including fully subsidised de-sexing and media coverage (Barrow, 2008).